IBE160/SG-Lotte/docs/implementation-readiness-report-2025-11-30.md

 *   **Strong Alignment Across Documents:** The PRD, Architecture, Epics, and UX Design documents are highly consistent and mutually supportive, demonstrating a clear and unified vision for the project.
 *   **Comprehensive Story Coverage:** All Functional Requirements from the PRD are fully decomposed into actionable stories with detailed acceptance criteria, ensuring complete coverage and traceability.
 *   **Proactive Risk Management:** High-priority risks, particularly concerning AI predictability and data security, have been identified in the test design documents, and concrete mitigation strategies (e.g., schema validation, fallback plans, RLS testing) are integrated into the implementation approach.
-*   **Clear Technical Direction:** A robust and validated technology stack (Next.js, FastAPI, Supabase, OpenAI GPT-4) is explicitly defined, reducing technical ambiguity and providing a stable platform for development.
+*   **Clear Technical Direction:** A robust and validated technology stack (Next.js, FastAPI, Supabase, Pydantic AI framework with Gemini 2.5) is explicitly defined, reducing technical ambiguity and providing a stable platform for development.
 *   **Detailed UX Guidance:** The UX Design Specification, with its high-fidelity wireframes and accessibility targets, provides exceptional clarity for frontend development, ensuring a user-centric implementation.

 ---